 Services and other health care providers.
 Medicare Part B also pays for health care services, such as:

 - Wellness visits and other preventive services, such as flu and pneumonia shots and breast and colon cancer screening

 - Drugs and medicines that you are unable to give to yourself, such as medicines given through your veins

 - And many more

 Most people pay a monthly premium for Part B. You also pay a small yearly deductible.
-Once that amount is met, you pay 20% of the cost for most services.
+Once that amount is met, you pay 20% of the Medicare-allowed payment for most services.
 This is called coinsurance.
-You also pay copayments for doctor visits.
-This is a small fee, usually about $25 or so, for each doctor or specialist visit.
+You may also need to pay copayments for provider visits.
+This is a small fee, usually about $25 or so, for each provider visit.

 Exactly what is covered in your area depends on:

 - What local companies decide to cover

 It's important to always check your coverage before using a service to find out what Medicare will pay for and what you may need to pay for.